 - 37. Work with the CPCA and partners to support skills development and opportunities. - 38.
 Work with partners to secure investment and forward thinking growth in Huntingdonshire, maximising the opportunities presented by Local Government Reorganisation and additional devolved powers. - 39.
-Influence delivery of infrastructure including East West Rail, A428, A141 Strategic Outline Business Case and future Transport Strategies. - 40.
+Influence delivery of infrastructure including East West Rail, A428, A141 and Alconbury Weald railway station Strategic Outline Business Cases alongside South Lincolnshire and Fens reservoirs. - 40.
 Support and engage in the development of the Local Growth Plan as it is developed by the CPCA, highlighting the inward investment and growth priorities and opportunities for Huntingdonshire. - 41.
 Run and attend a programme of events to promote the profile of Huntingdonshire as a place to invest, grow and deliver economic forward thinking growth.